miklotovx/UMLOOModeler/README.md

 ## Contact

-You can find my e-mail in the paper.
+You can find my email address in the paper.